yazeedalrubyli/SDCND/Term1/Advanced-Lane-Lines/README.md

 </p>

 ## Discussion
-In image thresholding, we encouraged to use S channel in HLS color.
+In image thresholding, we encouraged to use S channel in HLS.
 Instead, I used another channels like L in LUV and b in Lab in addition to the gradient.
 Using these channels improve lane finding, unlike using S channel from HLS which create noisy images.

 ## Future Improvments
 1. Improve image thresholding to generalize on challenging tracks.